Thomas Cromwell: Religious reform

 The rebels' grievances were wide-ranging, but the most significant was the suppression of the monasteries, blamed on the King's "evil counsellors", principally Cromwell and Cranmer.
-One of the leaders of the rebellion was Thomas Darcy, 1st Baron Darcy of Darcy, who gave Cromwell the prophetic warning during his interrogation in the Tower: "[...] men who have been in cases like with their prince as ye be now have come at the last to the same end that ye would now bring me unto."
+One of the arrested leaders of the rebellion was Thomas Darcy, 1st Baron Darcy of Darcy, who gave Cromwell the prophetic warning during his interrogation in the Tower: "[...] men who have been in cases like with their prince as ye be now have come at the last to the same end that ye would now bring me unto."
 The suppression of the risings spurred further Reformation measures.
 In February 1537, Cromwell convened a vicegerential synod of bishops and academics.
 The synod was co-ordinated by Cranmer and Foxe, and they prepared a draft document by July: The Institution of a Christian Man, more commonly known as the Bishops' Book.
 By October, it was in circulation, although the King had not yet given it his full assent.
 However, Cromwell's success in Church politics was offset by the fact that his political influence had been weakened by the emergence of a Privy Council, a body of nobles and office-holders that first came together to suppress the Pilgrimage of Grace.
 The King confirmed his support of Cromwell by appointing him to the Order of the Garter on 5 August 1537, but Cromwell was nonetheless forced to accept the existence of an executive body dominated by his conservative opponents.